doreilly/python-serial-protocol/README.md

 - [x] Asynchronous message handling for non-Request/Response information (e.g. Status messages)
 - [x] asyncio wrapper that provides a Future-based request/response interface
+- [x] RxPY wrapper that provides an Observable interface to the protocol machine, and remains I/O agnostic.

 # Components